Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to know which services the company offers and as a website owner or creator, I would like to let the visitors know about our services.

 ### Branch